 The Kresge Art Center exhibits drawings, paintings, sculpture, and related art forms from the University's permanent collection, from rental shows, and from the work of faculty members and students.
-It is open to the public daily during the school year.
+The gallery is open to the public daily from 9 a.m. to 12 noon and 1 to 5 p.m., Tuesday evenings 7 to 9 p.m., and Saturday and Sunday 2 to 5 p.m.